Khurda Road–Bolangir line

 The Khurda Road–Bolangir line is a rail line between Khurda Road Junction and Balangir which is under construction.

 History

 It was surveyed in 1945 but the project was sanctioned in 1994–95.
 The state government has signed Memorandum of Understanding with Indian Railways to undertake some parts of the project on cost sharing basis.

-The project which was initially estimated to be ₹1,000 crore (US$160 million) is now estimated to be nearly ₹2,000 crore (US$310 million) after almost 20 years of delay due to low budgetary provisions and issues of land acquisition.

-This rail line will link cities of Nayagarh, Phulbani, Boudh and Sonepur with Bhubaneswar and Bolangir.
-Smaller towns like Daspalla, Banigochha and Mahipur will also be linked by this rail line.
-Work at Bolangir side of this project is completed up till Bichhupali and Bhainsapali.

 The Khurda Road–Bolangir rail line will connect Khurda Road to Balangir in a shorter way through Daspalla.

-A new 306.25 km-long railway line from Balangir to Khurda Road junction was sanctioned in 1994 and its foundation stone was laid in June 2001 but there has been very little progress in construction of this railway line.
-Out of 306.25 km length, 26 km is in Balangir district.
-Even all the land required for the railway line had not been acquired until the end of 2011.

 In 2015–16 Rail Budget, the rail line got a green signal from Minister of Railways Suresh Prabhu as Rs 4682 crore was allotted for Odisha.
 As construction will be done in three phases, first between Khurda Road to Begunia a 36 km stretch then 76 km from Begunia to Daspalla and 194.25 km from Daspalla to Balangir via Phulbani & Bhainsapali under the review of Chief Minister of Odisha Naveen Patnaik.

-In July 2016, Railway minister Suresh Prabhu inaugurated the Khordha Road–Begunia 36 km stretch and tracks are being laid from Begunia to Nayagarh which was completed by June 2017 and whole project to be completed in 2021.

-Presently five trains run regularly between Khurda Road (KUR) and Nayagarh Town (NYGT) station.

-On 15 January 2019 the prime minister of India, Sri Narendra Modi inaugurated the first train from Balangir to Bicchupalli Station on Bolangir–Khurda Road route.

-This will connect Nayagarh, Phulbani, Boudh, Sonepur and Balangir which are economically backward districts in the state.
+This will connect Nayagarh,Boudh, Sonepur and Balangir which are economically backward districts in the state.